scaleoutsean/longhorny/README.md

 `pair` changes cluster configuration on both sides: SRC gets paired with DST.
 No data is destroyed, but if this action succeeds SRC and DST (clusters) will be in a paired relationship.

 `unpair` does the opposite from `pair`.
-It also changes cluster configuration on both sides (by removing the sole cluster pairing relationship), so be very careful if you have replication relationships set up - you shouldn't be able to `unpair` if there is at least one valid volumes replication pair, but be careful nevertheless.
+It also changes cluster configuration on both sides (by removing the sole cluster pairing relationship), so be very careful if you have replication relationships set up - you shouldn't be able to `unpair` clusters if there is at least one valid volumes replication pair, but be careful nevertheless.

 ### Volume-scope actions